-With almost 200 countries to choose from, why should soon-to-be travelers decide on Thailand as a final destination?
-If this is a question readily on your mind, here are 15 reasons why you should visit Thailand at least once in your life.
+With almost 200 countries to choose from, why should you pick Thailand as your next destination?
+From delicious food to Bangkok’s nightlife, here are our reasons why you should visit this popular destination in Southeast Asia at least once in your life.

 Whether visitors are staying in the Land of Smiles for one day or one month, Thai food is so delicious and diverse that visitors should never have to eat the same dish twice.
 Visitors will even find that the cuisine changes as their location does, keeping their food options interesting as they venture from one city to the next.